Sales executives help to drive a business forward by selling its products or services to customers

 After induction, it's usual to be given a period of time on probation, without any pressure to meet targets.
 Further development often takes place in the form of shadowing an experienced representative and gradually taking over sales calls, under supervision.
-However, after a relatively short period of time, you will be expected to start bringing in the number of sales required to meet individual targets.
+However, after a relatively short period of time, you'll be expected to start bringing in the number of sales required to meet individual targets.

 Training often includes role play and explores selling techniques, such as: